Emmanuelkimutai/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 And with a list, is it equal
 using the is function to check is the variables are the same Is the variable l2 = l1 are the equal
+Is the variable l2 = l1 equal using the is function